Instructional design E-learning

 Our brains aren’t made to maintain focus for long periods.
 Microlearning accommodates that with modules that are intentionally short to match our working memory capacity.
 This prevents cognitive overload, which is especially useful when learning about difficult topics.

 Finally, bite-sized lessons are intentionally designed to meet a narrowly defined learning outcome.
 This sets up each lesson to be highly actionable.
-In this microlearning example, learners can view a lesson on creating PivotTables.
-In it, they can test their skills with the exercise file and quiz just seconds after they learn about it.
+As an example, at GoSkills, learners can view a lesson within a course then test their skills with the exercise file and quiz just seconds after they learn about a topic.

 4. Mobile learning